May 30, 2024

 Andhra Pradesh Secures 7000 MW Solar Power Deal

-The Andhra Pradesh Electricity Regulatory Commission (APERC) has finally given its consent to AP Green Energy Corporation (APGECL), for making a procurement of solar power from the Solar Energy Corporation of India (SECI), to create history.
-This important development will transform the energy scenario of the state and will modernize its agriculture.
+The Andhra Pradesh Electricity Regulatory Commission (APERC) has approved the AP Green Energy Corporation (APGECL)’s procurement of solar power from the Solar Energy Corporation of India (SECI), a significant milestone for the state’s energy sector.
+This move is set to modernize the state’s energy landscape and revolutionize its agricultural sector.

 Sustainable Energy in Andhra Pradesh